 The average tuition plus room and board cost for a public four-year institution in 2008 was $16,460, according to College Board.
 The same average cost in 2018 rose to $21, 370, a 30-percent increase in just ten years.
 In the launch of The Campaign To Better the Man, Alpha Sigma Phi is acknowledging the hardships a majority of college men face - and will only continue to face - if they are to pay tuition, room-and-board and dues to join a fraternity.
 It is our duty as a premiere organization to offer a profound scholarship program to assist these undergraduate men in paying for an experience they so long for.

-Once the experience is attainable, it’s also our duty to ensure that experience is a valuable one.
 Alpha Sigma Phi prides itself on being industry leaders in multiple facets of the Fraternity world.
 We already produce a robust programming experience designed to harness and enhance both chapter-based and professional attributes.
 The simultaneous acquisition of these skills pave a pathway to the success of our undergraduate chapters and their members once they enter the workforce.

 Alpha Sigma Phi surveyed undergraduate men who attended the Burns Institute this past January.
 The Burns Institute is designed to introduce new members of the Fraternity to the aspect of lifelong brotherhood and to cultivate ideas on how to improve chapter performance once they enter into leadership roles.
 Nine out of ten brothers surveyed said the program proved beneficial to them as new members of the Fraternity.